itsdouges/react-best-modal/README.md

 ## Styling

-It's up to you to style and position your modal. `react-simple-modal` will only set a `className` on the body to disable scrolling when mounted.
+It's up to you to style and position your modal.
+Want to disable scrolling content behind your modal?
+You have to do it yourself.
+[There's an example implementation here.](https://madou.github.io/react-simple-modal/?selectedKind=SimpleModal&selectedStory=disable%20body%20scroll&)

 ### Transitions